adrelanos/aeternity-wiki/Merkle-Trees.md

     wants Alice to be able to verify that the data she received has not been corrupted or tampered with in transit.
 What Bob will do is use a cryptograpic hash function like sha-2 to create a hash of the block of data before he sends it to Alice.
-In the example below Bob uses sha-256 to hash the block of data which in this case is a short sentence:
+In the example below, Bob uses sha-256 to hash the block of data which in this case is a short sentence: